dopry/electron-maker-velopack/README.md

 The maker requires the command line tool `vpk` to be available on the path and will fail with a corresponding error message otherwise.

+Once you have a .NET SDK installed, you should be able to install the `vpk` command line tool by running:

+    dotnet tool update -g vpk

+Note that after the initial installation of the .NET SDK, you may have to exit and re-enter your command interpreter sessions in order to make addition of the .NET tools to your PATH variable effective.

 The maker will try to run on any platform, but so far it has been tested only on Windows.